matco/connectiq-tester/README.md

 # ConnectIQ Tester

 ConnectIQ Tester is a Docker image that can be used to run the tests "Run No Evil" of a ConnectIQ application.
-The image contains the SDK, the device bits for all wearables and the simulator.
+The image contains the SDK, the device bits and the simulator.

-The image currently contains ConnectIQ SDK version `4.2.4` and all the wearable files retrieved on `2023-03-17`.
+The image currently contains ConnectIQ SDK version `4.2.4` and the device files retrieved on `2023-04-17`.

 ## Usage